3 Signs That Co-Regulation Might Be for Your Trauma Client

 1. Moderate to Severe Attachment Challenges

 Attachment, in the simplest terms, is referring to how we do relationships with others.
 There can be some distinct patterns we follow based on our earliest relationship with our caregivers between 0-3 years old.
-If you want to learn more about attachment challenges in trauma treatment, consider joining the Pro Membership where you can have immediate access to several trainings on attachment styles.
+If you want to learn more about attachment challenges in trauma treatment, consider joining our online community on YouTube, which can be found here.

 If a client is struggling with attachment challenges, it may look like people-pleasing behaviors; too much concern with doing the treatment “right”; no clear understanding of themselves such as needs, likes, dislikes, and desires; avoidance of connection with you in the healing relationship; overly independent behaviors in the healing relationship; mix between over dependence, anger, and rage towards you.